Mohamed5956/parkourgame/README.md

 # parkourgame
-# using java script and canvas
+# using JavaScript and canvas